-Appendices to the self-evaluation report will typically include the following:
+Appendices will typically include the following:

-- The current Institutional Strategic Plan (if one exists) or preferably, an Executive Summary of it - An organisational chart(s) of the - management structure (rector, council/senate, faculty deans and councils, major committees, etc.) - o institution's faculties (or any other relevant units of teaching/research) - central services administration and support services (rector's office staff, libraries, etc.) - Student numbers for the whole institution, with a breakdown by faculty, over the last three to five years; student/staff ratio (lowest, highest and mean ratios); time-tograduation; drop-out rates; gender distribution by faculty; demographic trends in the wider target population - Academic staff numbers for the whole institution, over the last three to five years, with a breakdown by faculty, rank, gender and age - Key data on finances: i.e. government funding (amount and percentage of total budget), other funding sources (type and percentage of total budget) and research funding (percentage within total budget); breakdown of institutional funding for teaching and research per faculty over the last three to five years - Infrastructure in relation to the number of students and staff: number and size of buildings, facilities, laboratories, and libraries; their location (e.g., dispersed over a large geographical area or concentrated on a single campus); condition of the facilities - Handbook for prospective international students (if one exists).
+- The current Institutional Strategic Plan (if one exists) or preferably, an Executive Summary of it - Strategic Plan (or executive summary) and/or institutional policy related to research (if one exists) - An organisational chart(s) of the - management structure (rector, council/senate, faculty deans and councils, major committees, etc.) - o institution's faculties (or any other relevant units of teaching/research) - o central services administration and support services (rector's office staff, libraries, etc.) - Student numbers for the whole institution, with a breakdown by faculty, over the last three to five years; student/staff ratio (lowest, highest and mean ratios); time-tograduation; drop-out rates; gender distribution by faculty; demographic trends in the wider target population

+- Staff numbers for the whole institution and those specifically related to the management of research and use of research results), over the last three to five years, with a breakdown by faculty, rank, gender and age - Key data on finances: i.e. government funding (amount and percentage of total budget), other funding sources (type and percentage of total budget) and research funding (percentage within total budget); breakdown of institutional funding for teaching and research per faculty over the last three to five years - Extract of the data the institution uses to monitor activities related to the management of research and use of research results - Infrastructure (including those specific to the management of research and use of research results) in relation to the number of students and staff: number and size of buildings, facilities, laboratories, and libraries; their location (e.g., dispersed over a large geographical area or concentrated on a single campus); condition of the facilities - Handbook for prospective international students (if one exists). - Regional, national or international partnerships in the management of research and use of research results